louvrmat000/Portfolio/Personal project portfolio.md

 I WILL not be counting sea creatures (including crabs, lobsters, aligators, etc.) (they have algae).

+I WILL not be counting insects.

+I WILL not get every species of animals but rather their genus.

 I WILL not be counting artic animals either.

+Basically I will only be counting the Animalia kingdom with some exeptions.

 My goal is to get a pretty presise answer and then compare it to the number of trees currently.